libreddit/libreddit-instances/README.md

 This repository maintains a list of [Libreddit](https://github.com/spikecodes/libreddit) instances in JSON format, providing the URL, location, and Libreddit version for each instance.
 A helper script exists in this repository to generate the list in JSON form.

-The motivation is to provide a machine-consumable list of these instances that can be updated independent of the Libreddit project.
-At the time this repo was started, the only way to obtain the list of instances was to scrape the [Libreddit README markdown file](https://github.com/spikecodes/libreddit/blob/master/README.md).
-Additionally, the project was seemingly abandoned in June 2022, and since then many of the instances have ceased operation and requests to update the list were unanswered.

 # Contents

 This repo consists of four files: